0xPavlov/manki/README.md

 # Manki

 Manki (short for "My Anki") is an Anki clone, written in Rust.
+Currently still WIP.

 ### Contributing